 Even if wars sometimes had positive consequences for the general civilization, they were still greatly outweighed by the negative.
 We do not see them because only a part of the negative consequences is immediately obvious.
 The majority of them, including the ones that are most important, are invisible to us.
 And that is why we cannot permit the word “still.”
 To permit this word is to allow the defenders of war to assert that our argument is merely a case of chronological consistency and subjective evaluation, and our differences will come down to our deeming war useless and their deeming it useful.
 If the question were presented this way, they would readily agree with us, saying that war really can become useless and even harmful, but only in the future, not today.
 Today, however, they deem it necessary to subject the people to the terrible bloodlettings called war, which are pursued only for the satisfaction of personal ambitions of the smallest minority.

-Because such always were and still are the only causes of war: power, honors and riches for a small minority at the expense of the masses, whose natural credulity and prejudices, evoked and supported by this minority, make wars possible.
+For this always was and still is the only cause of war: power, honors and riches for a small minority at the expense of the masses, whose natural credulity and prejudices, evoked and supported by this minority, make wars possible.

 — Gaston Moch